 5. It’s Painful to Remove Once Dry

-Finally, and also in relation to the previous points, since acrylic paint hardens up, it can get challenging to remove on one’s skin.
+Finally, and also in relation to the previous points, since acrylic polymer emulsion in the paint hardens up, it can get challenging to remove one’s skin.
 It will take more than just water and soap.

-If you do find yourself in this situation, you can use baby oil or rubbing alcohol to loosen it up.
+If you do find yourself in this situation, you can use baby oil or rubbing alcohol to loosen up and remove acrylic paint.

-However, even so, it still won’t be enough to remove everything.
+However, even so, it still won’t be enough for a complete acrylic paint wash.

 Think of the experience as getting yourself waxed, but instead of specific parts of the body, it will happen all over, as long as it’s covered in paint.